CimeM/CimeM.github.io/_posts/2016-06-04-table-wiew-using-pre-defined-details.markdown

 ---
-published: true
+layout: post
+current: post
+cover:  assets/images/CTV_newtableview_2x.jpg
+navigation: True
 title: Table wiew - using pre-defined details
-layout: post
+date: 2016-06-04 10:00:00
+tags: software
+class: post-template
+subclass: 'post tag-getting-started MVC swift iOS OSX apple dev development code programmming'
+author: martin
 ---

 Table view is one of predefined views, you can use, if you want to show a list of items.
 One of the things, worth mentioning is that there are predefined details we, as developers can take advantage detail of.

 If you have build a table view, and want to construct a cell with an image, a title and a detail text.
 You can use a predefined layout which came with Xcode.
 I discovered this by accident and saved me a lot of time when creating an app with list view, where an image and 2 types of text had to be displayed.